Soluna: 2001: Musical debut - For All Time

-However, with the events of September 11, 2001, Soluna decided to go in a different musical direction by focusing on promoting a power ballad, "For All Time," as their new single.
+However, following the September 11 attacks in 2001, Soluna decided to go in a different musical direction by focusing on promoting a power ballad, "For All Time," as their new single.
 The single was released commercially along with an a cappella arrangement of several patriotic songs ("A Patriotic Medley").
 In 2002, Soluna performed at the NAACP Image Awards, as well as Elton John's 10th annual Oscar Gala.
 "For All Time" was formally released to radio on February 12, 2002.
 The debut album of the same name was released on May 14, 2002.